Gesee-y/ReactiveECS.jl/README.md

 ### Memory Layout

 Memory layout is critical in every ECS, as it directly impacts performance and memory consumption.
 It’s what separates a good ECS from a bad one.

-RECS uses a **database-like memory layout** instead of archetype tables.

-How does it work?
-- Components are registered as columns with an SoA layout.
-- Entities are just rows in the table.
+so long story short, RECS use a sparse set storage without sparse set.

+It means that each component has his own dense table acting as columns, and entities are ids, where in each column, the same id = the same entity the set of column then form a table, kinda like in databases.

 The table is **dense**, ensuring maximum performances when iterating on it.
-This layout, however, has a side effect: every entity has every component, even unused ones...
-And that's what empowers RECS.
+This layout, however, has a side effect: every entity has every component, even unused ones since it's the only way to maintain the consistency "same id = same entity" in every column without getting sparse.

 So let's look at your probable concerns: